brazil-data-cube/stac2odc/README.rst

 Documentation
 --------------

 The complete documentation with all the options for using the tool is still being produced.
-However, it is possible to consume some usage examples available in the directory [examples](examples)
+However, it is possible to consume some usage examples available in the directory `examples <examples>`_